skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 - Chronicler Norvus

-The Dwarves held the mines for fifty years, enduring two sieges and many Orcish raids from out of the north before finally falling to the Elves.
+The dwarves held the mines for fifty years, enduring two sieges and many orcish raids from out of the north before finally falling to the elves.

-The Elves appointed a king, who was assassinated within weeks, and then replaced by King Loemus.
+The elves appointed a king, who was assassinated within weeks, and then replaced by King Loemus.
 Loemus survived two attempts on his life, one from human assassins and one from among his own advisers.
 He was maimed in the second attempt, and as time went on he became more